 The impacts of major floods in Europe may increase considerably in the future, since society is becoming more vulnerable to the damage and disruption caused by floods, and because floods may become more serious and more frequent due to climatic changes.

-Overview of impacts caused by the 2002 floods in the Danube River Basin
+- 2002 Floods in the Danube River Basin (119.18 KB)

 - 2010 Floods in the Danube River Basin (1.74 MB)